 Once the peat is cut and dried, it can be burned as fuel.

-People have used peat for fuel for a long time.
-Families cut blocks of peat.
-They lay the bricks on the ground to dry.
-Then, they bring them home.
-They burn the bricks for warmth during winter.
+People in Ireland have used peat for fuel for centuries.
+Families cut brick-shaped blocks.
+They laid the bricks out to dry in the summer sun.
+Then, people carted the peat home.
+They burned the bricks to keep warm during winter.

 A man stacks bricks of peat to dry.

-Some Irish homes are warmed by peat fires.
+Some Irish homes are still warmed by peat fires.